DamienCarpy/eDocsAsCode/README.md

 By which mechanisms?
 Not only by **automatically completing** it from the Terraform code via the **reuse of its input and output variables**, etc., but also by ensuring that it is **always up-to-date**, by associating it with the **Terraform code lifecycle**, which allows the **generation** of the documentation **at each execution**.

-Let's see how it works, through four examples:
+Let's see how it works, through some examples:
-* Three examples using Terraform,
+* Four examples using Terraform,
 * One example using terraform-docs.

 ---